granmoe/gpt-client/README.md

 })

 // `result` is of type `[number, number] | undefined` 😎
-// Handle the `undefined` case below, or pass a retry function to use directly within parse!
+// Handle the `undefined` case below, or use the built-in retry function directly within parse!
 (See examples below) const result = await gptClient.fetchCompletion({
   messages: [
     {